 Iberis amara is (normally) an annual and is fairly intolerant of competition, favouring bare ground accordingly.
 It appears to flourish on the well-drained substrate on steep slopes, as with the Kent sightings at Deal, Kit's Coty, Folkestone and Holborough.
 All these sites are on chalk, although the historic Shooter's Hill gravel-pit site suggests that it is not necessary for the habitat to be both well-drained and calcareous.
-There appears to be an association with rabbits, Showler (1994) mentioning the presence of the plants at rabbit scratchings.
+There appears to be an association with rabbits, Showler (1994)1 mentioning the presence of the plants at rabbit scratchings.
 One might suppose that this could in some cases relate to the disturbance required to provide bare ground for annual germination; but the Holborough site below rabbit burrows constituted bare ground without apparent need for intervention by rabbits.
 Showler (1994) also refers to the seed being long-lived and responding to vegetation removal and ground disturbance, so there may yet be scope for the Folkestone population to reappear.

 Iberis amara is capable of being confused with the perennial Iberis umbellata (Garden Candytuft), also a plant found on disturbed ground, but as a garden escape.
 They are separated by annual Wild Candytuft having an inflorescence which lengthens when in fruit; also its fruits are smaller (most or all 3-6mm, in contrast with 7-10mm for Garden Candytuft).
-Iberis amara, however, has also long been grown as a garden plant.
+Iberis amara, however, has also long been grown as a garden plant; a casual escape was noted by Rodney Burton at Eynsford (TQ5365) in 2020.

-Showler, A.J.
+1 Showler, A.J.
 (1994), Iberis amara L. in eds.
 Stewart, A., Pearman, D.A. & Preston, C.D., Scarce Plants in Britain, JNCC.